artsy/eigen/docs/BETA_CHANGELOG.md

 * Convert all web views to use WKWebView - orta
 * Re-installed all pods with current CocoaPods version, ensuring they’re installed from the new ‘externals’ cache.
 If running `pod install` changes checksums in `Podfile.lock` for you, then delete your `Pods` checkout and run `pod install` again. - alloy
 * NSUserActivity object creation to support Spotlight Search and Handoff - jorystiefel
+* Add Spotlight support for favorite artworks, artists, and genes. - alloy